Hakuhō Line

 Hakuhō Line (白棚線) is a JR Bus Kanto bus route.
 It connects Shirakawa Station in Shirakawa, Fukushima, with Iwaki-Tanakura Station, Higashishirakawa District.
 The route was originally a private railway, taken over by Japanese Government Railways in 1941.
 It was then transferred to The Ministry of Transport and Communications in 1943.
 Rail service was suspended in 1944, being replaced by buses.
-In 1957 the Japan National Railway (JNR) bus department converted the (transportation) to an exclusive bus road.
+In 1957 the Japan National Railway (JNR) bus department converted the right-of-way to an exclusive bus road.
 After the JNR break-up in 1987, the bus route was transferred to JR East and JR Bus.

 History

 Construction

 During the Edo era, there was a Tanakura Domain jōkamachi (castle town) in Higashishirakawa District, Fukushima.
 By the time of the Meiji era there was a municipal hall, police station, and tax office.
 Following the opening of the Nippon Railway in 1897, the economy of the district declined.
 However，many wealthy people tried to revive the town and proposed constructing a railway line to serve the many coal mines in Kaneyama and Takano.
 However, the plan was abandoned in 1898.